 - The City of Portland recognized the anniversary by proclaiming February 13, 2010, LWV Making Democracy Work Day (PDF, 535 KB).

 - The Portland 90th LWV Anniversary Celebration took place at a brunch buffet on Saturday, February 13.
-Jane Cease, former Portland LWV President and Oregon State Senator, and Norman Turrill, current LWVUS Board Member, were our keynote speakers.
-Read more about the event.
-Thank you to all who helped make it such a rousing success!
+Jane Cease, former Portland LWV President and Oregon State Senator, and Norman Turrill, then a LWVUS Board Member and now (2015-2019) the LWVOR president, were our keynote speakers.

 Oregon Key Player at LWV Founding